iholloma/crdh/_essays/v01-11-mapping-the-media-landscape-in-old-regime-france.md

 ### Notes

 [^1]: Among the landmark studies in this field, see, especially Furet et
-    al., *Lire et écrire*; Roche, *Le Peuple de Paris*; Darnton, *The Literary Underground;* and more recent reevaluations, Curran, "Beyond the Forbidden Best-Sellers," 89--112; Multigraph Collective, *Interacting with Print*.
+    al., *Lire et écrire*; Roche, *Le Peuple de Paris*; Darnton, *The Literary Underground*; and more recent reevaluations, Curran, "Beyond the Forbidden Best-Sellers," 89--112; Multigraph Collective, *Interacting with Print*.

-[^2]: Research on readers' responses to Jean-Jacques Rousseau's *Julie,
-    ou La Nouvelle Heloïse, one of the most popular books of the period, is particularly extensive.
-Darnton, "Readers Respond, 215--256; and Labrosse, *Lire au XVIIIe siècle*.
+[^2]: Research on readers' responses to Jean-Jacques Rousseau's *Julie, ou La Nouvelle Heloïse*, one of the most popular books of the period, is particularly extensive.
+Darnton, "Readers Respond," 215--256; and Labrosse, *Lire au XVIIIe siècle*.

 [^3]: This project is informed by scholarship on editorial citation,
     authorship, and republication practices in the eighteenth-and